 The Move to Change Residency is an extension of MADC's annual Move to Change Dance Festival.
-This free residency is an incubator for BIPOC dance artists ages 18+ to reconnect to themselves and their creative practice through the subject matter of ‘The Intersectionality of Social Justice & Me’ consisting of:
+This free residency is an equitable space for BIPOC dancers and choreographers ages 18+ to foster a culture of belonging where all BIPOC artists are supported and are given resources, access to studio space, and time to focus on their creative process in a communal setting consisting of:

 Mindfulness - guided meditation, guided breathing exercises, and guided visualization exercises